See Nutshell in action!

 You thought you hired the right people and that everyone was a good fit for the company, so why aren’t they exceeding their quotas, and how can you enable your sales team to perform better?

-Sometimes the issue is the employees themselves, but many times something outside their control is to blame.
-We’ve compiled six of the best strategies for improving sales rep performance based on real-world research and case studies so you can get back to hitting your benchmarks in no time:
+We’ve compiled seven of the best sales strategies for improving rep performance based on real-world research and case studies so you can get back to hitting your benchmarks in no time.

 When your car breaks down, it usually isn’t the best idea to try replacing the transmission yourself without first consulting a mechanic.
 The same can be said of fixing an underperforming sales team.
 Determining the source of the problem is just as important as prescribing a solution.

-One of the ways Toyota became the sixth-largest company in the world by revenue was through its tradition of asking “why” five times to get to the root of a problem.
-It’s a technique that has just as much usefulness in the sales room as on the factory floor.
+One way Toyota became the world’s sixth-largest company by revenue was through its tradition of asking “why” five times to get to the root of a problem.
+This technique is just as useful in the salesroom as on the factory floor.

 Here’s an example of this in practice: